 Structure and Main topics

-The overall project is composed of three separate editions, each one providing:
+The overall project is composed of two separate editions, each one providing:

-- Two residential trainings (one and a half day each), to be held in Rome: the first training, at the beginning of the course, focuses on the theory(ies) of competition law and policy in the digital environment; and the second one, at the end of the course edition, is practice-oriented and based on the most recent cases at EU level.
+- One residential trainings (one and a half day each), to be held in Rome: focusing both on the theory(ies) of competition law and policy in the digital environment and on the most recent cases at EU level.

 - Secured and dedicated e-lectures on “Competition Law and Economics toolbox for Digital Markets”;

 - Tutoring Service providing with reading list about relevant Case-law, academic literature and other documents, including a glossary, and coordinating an online forum in order to promote e-debates between the National Judges;

 - Final Networking Conference (common to the two course editions), to be held in Rome in October 2021, aimed at sharing experiences in an interactive environment.

 The main issues and topics covered by training course are:

 - market definition in digital markets, with a specific focus on zero price markets, “freemium prices”, as well as on two or multi-sided markets;